Don’t Give Up: Get Back On Your Horse

 Are you so hurt you feel frozen?
 Are you afraid?
 Are you too busy and distracted?
 Is it perfectionism?
-Is it hopeless or resignation?
-Once you are aware of what’s stopping you, turn it into a question.
+Is it hopelessness or resignation?
+Once you are aware what’s stopping you, turn it into a question.

 Now drop the first part of the question and get back on your horse.

 3. Lessons from the dirt.
 Lying there in the dirt, looking up at the trees and the blue skies gives you a different perspective.
 What can you learn from getting knocked off the horse?
 It’s tempting to beat yourself up but that is not useful.
 This is a great opportunity to go deeper inside yourself and your faith.
 Where do you need to grow?
 What’s your part in this?
 Where do you need help?
 How can you approach this differently?

 You need a new vision.
 It’s easy to keep replaying the old stuff over and over again.
 If you keep seeing yourself get thrown from the horse it’s impossible to move forward.
 Let it go.
 Ask yourself the questions in number 3 and they will help you find your new vision.